-Any family (or single person) in Norway who wants to adopt a child from abroad, must apply for an advance approval, issued by the Regional Office for Children, Youth and Family Affairs, before the application can be sent to the country of origin of the child.
+Any family (or single person) in Norway who wants to adopt a child from abroad, must apply for an advanced approval, issued by the Regional Office for Children, Youth and Family Affairs, before the application can be sent to the country of origin of the child.
 The Regional Office for Children, Youth and Family Affairs will make a home study of the family, interview them and write a social report on the applicants, consisting of two parts:

-(1) A summary of the applicant’s background, marriage, everyday life, interests, motives for wanting to adopt a child from abroad etc, and
+(1) A summary of the applicant’s background, marriage, everyday life, interests, motives for wanting to adopt a child from abroad etc,

 (2) A description of the social worker’s impressions of the family and their capabilities to become parents by adoption.
 The report must end with a recommendation whether the family should be given an advance approval to adopt a child or not.
 This recommendation must be based on what could be considered the best interest of the (unknown) child.

-In addition to the social report, the application must consist of the applicants’ health certificates, police records, marriage and birth certificates and documentation of their financial position.
+In addition to the social report, the application must consist the applicants’ health certificates, police records, marriage and birth certificates and documentation of their financial position.

 Membership in accredited adoption organization